Below are answers to questions we often hear. If you can’t find the answer to your question, please contact the Admissions Office.

-ASW has a Student Support program in the three divisions, Elementary, Middle and High School.
-The program is designed to provide assistance to students who have a mild to mild-moderate learning disability or learning difference that requires educational support.
-ASW currently does not have the personnel capacity to support children with moderate to severe learning disabilities.
+Each division, Elementary, Middle and High School, has a Learning Support Program.
+The program is designed to provide assistance to struggling learners and students who have an identified mild to moderate learning disability or learning difference that requires educational support.
+ASW currently does not have the personnel capacity to support children with intense learning disabilities.
 Students with significant social-emotional difficulties who need a special learning environment may not be eligible for admission.

 Please contact us if your child has special learning needs and you have questions or concerns about the feasibility of an application.